 Intimate and lively events can be booked in the many private rooms with views of the harbour.
 There’s loads of private elopement and mini wedding venues in Sydney too.
 Think historic pubs and award-winning restaurants.
 And if you’re looking for something a bit different there’s Luna Park or Taronga Zoo.

-Sydney also has an excellent choice of eco-friendly, ethical, not-for-profit & pay-it-forward wedding venues.
+Sydney wedding venues also include an excellent choice of eco-friendly, ethical, not-for-profit & pay-it-forward locations.
 There’s all types of goodness in this grand and bustling city!

 2. Hunter Valley

 A mere two hours drive north of Sydney and close to Newcastle Airport, the Hunter Valley offers rolling hills, wide open green spaces and spectacular views across picturesque vineyards.

 Wineries provide you and your wedding guests plenty to do.
 Sample the fruits of the local land with a wine tasting tour on bicycles and enjoy the many world class restaurants on offer.
 You can even explore the beautiful landscape from one of the region’s many hot air balloons.

 There’s a huge choice of wedding venues in the Hunter Valley.
 It’s a great location for a long table wedding reception in the great outdoors and most farms and wineries have indoor options too.
 Plenty of estates will offer a marquee wedding if you’d rather DIY or prefer to create a space in a less well-trodden location.

 The region is familiar with weekend holiday makers and home to many international music & cultural events, so there’s plenty of private properties and other accommodation options available to house your guests before and after your wedding.